agiens/worldmodel/README.md

 # Agiens' World Model: Nasdaq is all you need.
 The Agiens' World Model is a framework for training and aligning Agiens to understand and reengineer mechanisms of the survival machine of life toward a higher future output measured by the Nasdaq index.
-Agiens are cooperating and self-evolving LLM-driven apps placeable for hiring, and hirable for human and AI personal and business needs agiens.com.
+Agiens are cooperating and self-evolving LLM-driven apps placeable for hiring, and hirable for human's and agiens' personal and business needs agiens.com.

 Intro: Love within the Survival Machine.
 ---